Joshbrar/branches_tutorial/README.md

 # branches_tutorial

-# Josh Tasks
+# Josh's Tasks
   create a jupyter notebook pandas file for connecting to db and creating  for the salary.
 Josh should create two files atleast.

-# Sheetals task
+# Sheetal's Task

   Create a branch and add files to this new branch.
 Sheetal should create two pandas file.
 These pandas files  should create any plots.
   Sheetal should create atleast one file that has the same name as Josh pandas file.

-# Johs Second Task
+# Josh's Second Task
     Once  Sheetal creates her own branch , then Josh should create his own branch for further development of code.

 # After the devopment, there should be total of 3 files